 5] Uninstall recently installed Software

-Did you install software and ten faced this problem?
+Did you install software and then face this problem?
 I have heard reports of many software which had caused this issue.
 I would suggest you check the recently introduced software list, and figure out if you had installed anything.
 If yes, uninstall and check if you still have the issue.

-Lastly, if nothing is working for you, it is best to check the System Log in Event Viewer for additional error message.
+Lastly, if nothing works for you, it is best to check the System Log in Event Viewer for additional error messages.
 In case it’s not the GPU but some other device or driver is causing the issue, it can be identified.
 Try disabling the driver, and see if the issue persists.

-Did you know that there are Purple, Brown, Yellow, Red, Green Screen of Deaths too?
+Did you know there are Purple, Brown, Yellow, Red, Green Screen of Deaths too?